Home / Services

 They will then complete all documentation on your behalf and follow the necessary procedures to obtain your lasting power of attorney.

-A Cohabitation Agreement is a legally binding document entered into by both of you to regulate your affairs in relation to money, property, and can also cover children issues, during the time that you are living together and can also deal with what will happen if you split up.
+A Cohabitation Agreement is a legally binding document entered into by couples who wish to live together and have legal protection in relation to money, property etc. It can also cover children issues, during the time that you are living together and can also deal with what will happen if you unfortunately have to split up.

-We charge a fixed fee of £499 plus VAT to draft your cohabitation agreement and have it sealed by the court.
+We charge a fixed fee of £499 (plus VAT) to draft your cohabitation agreement and have it executed correctly.